 Branch Meetings supporting the teaching community.

-We now have a large number of active D&T Association branches across the country.
+We now have a number of active D&T Association branches across the country.
 Branch meetings provide the opportunity for D&T teachers, technicians, teaching assistants and trainee teachers to come together, usually at a local school and meet like minded colleagues working in design and technology.

 What are the benefits of Branches?

 The objective of branch meeting is to share good practice, engage and encourage discussion and network with local colleagues.